 Route 3 (ladder-like)

-In the end we were both able to complete the climb and lower off safely and reach the car just as it got dark, else with Ruthu with us it would be needlessly "adventurous".
+In the end we were both able to complete the climb and lower off safely and reach the car just as it got dark, else with Ruthu with us it would have been needlessly "adventurous".

 Day 5: Uddanapalli Betta